PANDAKO-GitHub/ParallaxSpriteExtension/README.md

 By doing so, we will be able to submit this extension to GDevelop.

 ## How to use
 Import the downloaded "ParallaxSprite0.0.0.json" file into your project.
+This repository is an example project.
+Download it in ZIP and open game.json in GDevelop.

 ## FAQ
 **Q1** : I saw a video of you rotating the camera on your Twitter.
 Is it even possible with this extension?

 **A1** : No.
 This extension does not support camera rotation.
 The reason is that enabling rotation makes the controls more complex and increases the load.
-What you are looking for may be "[WithThreeJs Extension for GDevelop](../WithThreeJsExtension)".
+What you are looking for may be "[WithThreeJs Extension for GDevelop](https://github.com/PANDAKO-GitHub/WithThreeJsExtension)".

 ## Release notes
 ### v0.6.3